UBC-MDS/DSCI-532_2026_21_beetle-tracker/README.md

 This dashboard is designed for anyone interested in tracking the spread of the Japanese Beetle (*Popillia japonica*).
 From farmers and policy makers to citizen scientists.
 Use the filters to explore where and when the beetle has been observed, and how different observation types contribute to the data.

+### Interpreting counts

-Unless otherwise noted, the dashboard's counts are cumulative within the filters you apply.
-For example, when you select a year range, the value boxes, map, and charts summarize all observations that fall within that full filtered range rather than only a single year.
+Unless otherwise noted, the dashboard’s counts are cumulative within the selected filters.
+For example, when you choose a year range, the value boxes, map, and charts summarize all observations within that range rather than a single year.

 ### Dashboard Tab